aehasan/CS125QuizPrepSpring21/week8/quizPrep.md

 3. Shorter: Can you create a ``Utility`` class that has a class method ``isGreaterThan``.
 This takes in two objects that implement ``Comparable`` and returns the larger one. <br>

-4. Create an abstract ``Pet`` class.
+4. Create an abstract ``Pet`` class and implement it in two different classes.
 Use your imagination and think about some methods ``Pet`` should have, sprinkling in some abstract methods.
 What behavior do you notice?  <br>
 5. **Bonus**: We will have a little bit more fun with Kleene stars.
 Create an interface called ``KleeneStarDetector`` that has one method ``detector``.
 Create a class that implements this interface. ``detector`` takes in three arguments, the final string, the original string, and the amount of times it was repeated.
 If the original string repeated x times equals the first argument return true, else return false.
 ```
 Example: